 One of the best things about staying in a plush 5-star hotel, apart from the deep sunken mattress and Egyptian cotton sheets, has to be the bathroom.
 Whether it features his and hers sinks, fluffy towel robes, or the array of beauty products on offer, I like nothing better when I travel than to sink into a bubble bath and forget the woes of the days.

-With self-care being high on my priority list right now, I thought I’d put together four tips on how you can create the feel of a luxury boutique hotel bathroom in your own home, starting with…
+With self-care being high on my priority list right now, I thought I’d put together four tips on how you can create the feel of a luxury boutique hotel bathroom and spa experience at home, starting with…

 I feel like there are some must-have essentials for creating a spa-like luxury experience in your own home.
 One being a gorgeous smelling candle, two being a great book to read, and three being the beauty products you insist on saving “for best”.